Criteria for evaluating awards entries

 3. Effectiveness and results.
 How does the entry address the need or problem that prompted its initiation?
 How have the results made a difference in the lives of the people affected?
 What level of effectiveness can the entry have over time?

 Optional Criteria.
-Please note these criteria are mandatory for State Level Application.
-They are only optional for chapter level awards.
+Please note these criteria are mandatory for Chapter level Application.
+They are only optional for Section level awards.

 Grassroots Initiative Award

 1. Effectiveness and results.
-State how your entry addressed the need or problem in a visionary or innovative manner that prompted its initiation, within a budget not exceeding $25,000.
+State how your entry addressed the need or problem in a visionary or innovative manner that prompted its initiation, or increased the understanding of the planning process or impacts, or raised public awareness of one planning topic or issue, within a budget not exceeding $200,000.
 Be explicit about how the results have made a difference in the lives of the people affected.
 Convey the level of effectiveness your entry can have over time.

 Optional Criteria.
-Please note these criteria are mandatory for State Level Application.
-They are only optional for chapter level awards.
+Please note these criteria are mandatory for Chapter level Application.
+They are only optional for Section level awards.

-3. Education.
-Establish that your entry has encouraged community leaders to revise their opinions about varied uses and broad applications of the planning process.
+1. Education.
+Establish that your entry has encouraged community leaders to revise their opinions about the varied uses and broad applications of the planning process, or the initiative has been effective in formulating and implementing plans and ideas in support of good planning.
 State the influence your entry has had on public awareness beyond those immediately affected.
+Identify the level of influence and effectiveness achieved within different segments of the community.

 Urban Design Award